MilkSure Top Up – Q and A’s

 What happens if there are new people on the farm to be trained?

-How often should the initial Technical Essentials training be repeated?
+How often should the initial Part 1 training be repeated?

 Currently, under Red Tractor standards, at least one person responsible for administering medicines must have done medicines training.
-The MilkSure Technical Essentials course fulfils this requirement.
+The MilkSure Part 1 Technical Essentials training course fulfils this requirement.
 However, regulations and practices change over time and sometimes things get forgotten.
-Therefore, the Technical Essentials training should be repeated at least every three years.
-This time interval is consistent with bringing dairy into line with other livestock sectors (and is likely to become mandatory).
-The MilkSure office will know from their records when farms are due their Technical Essentials training and will send the workbook automatically, and open access to the main MilkSure test.
-If anyone wants to repeat the training more frequently (or if new people want to do it), simply let the MilkSure office know.
-There will be nothing extra to pay.
+Therefore, under the MilkSure accreditation protocol, the Part 1 Technical Essentials training should be repeated at least every four years.
+This may be required more frequently than this, depending on your milk buyer/ retailer scheme.
+The four-year time interval is consistent with bringing dairy into line with other livestock sectors and will possibly become mandatory in time.
+If you wish to repeat the training more frequently (or if new people want to do it), simply do so with your MilkSure Registered Vet.

 Are DairyPro points available?

-The Technical Essentials course and test are worth a total of 7 points.
+The Part 1 Technical Essentials course and test are worth a total of 7 points.
 There are no points for Top Up alone.

 Why do we need to do this?